CAAPIM/apim-charts/charts/portal/README.md

 ## 2.3.18 General Updates
 - Switch bitnami/mysql to bitnamilegacy/mysql.

+## 2.3.17-patch.1 General Updates
+- This new version of the chart supports API Portal 5.3.3.2
+  - Security Vulnerabilities fixed

 ## 2.3.17 General Updates
 - This new version of the chart supports API Portal 5.3.3.1